defuse/password-hashing/README.md

   unnecessary PBKDF2 overhead), and (2) A multiple of 6 bits, so that the base64 encoding is optimal.

-Note that these constants are encoded into the verifier string when it is created with `CreateHash` so that they can be changed without breaking existing hashes.
+Note that these constants are encoded into the hash string when it is created with `CreateHash` so that they can be changed without breaking existing hashes.
 The new (changed) values will apply only to newly-created hashes.

 More Information
 -----------------